lambdanew/nu/README.md

 * Thing
 * Actor, with sub-type Person, Bot, Agent or Twin

-Every NU instance (the runtime, or server) has one root object of type `Node`.
-Node contains all other objects in the current runtime.
+`Node` is the `root` object of the NU instance/runtime.
+Node contains all other objects in the runtime.

 A `Place` represents a logical or abstract location e.g. a room or building.